j0ngle/ASL_Classifier/README.md

 Trained on images provided by Akash on Kaggle

-Acheievd 97% accuracy on test images
+Achieved 97% accuracy on test images